 #2: The Glass Bridge Breezeway That Makes Your Dog Feel Like the Star of the House

-Picture this: your golden is zooming from the backyard, paws wet from the grass, and instead of blasting through your living room and wiping out on the hardwood — she hits this wide-open breezeway and just… breathes.
+Picture this: your golden is zooming from the backyard and her paws are wet from the grass. instead of blasting through your living room and wiping out on the hardwood floor she hits this wide-open breezeway and just breathes.

-That’s exactly what this dog trot design does.
-Cedar shake siding wraps the exterior in warm, weathered brown tones, while a standing seam metal roof in charcoal grey ties the two wings together.
-Floor-to-ceiling bronze-framed glass panels run the full length of the connector — so your dog gets panoramic views of the trees without tracking mud into your main living space.
+This dog trot design wraps the exterior in cedar shake siding and a standing seam metal roof in charcoal grey.
+A floor-to-ceiling length of bronze-framed glass panels run the length of the connector to provide panoramic views of the trees for man’s best friend to watch without tracking mud into the main living area.

-Add a river rock drainage bed along the entry — that natural stone ground cover pulls double duty as a mudroom buffer and a design moment your guests will photograph.
+Add a river rock drainage bed along the entry – that natural stone ground cover not only acts as a mudroom buffer but it’s also a “moment” your guests will photograph.

 Keep the breezeway lighting warm.
-Flush-mount brass sconces at 7 feet high on each wall post create that golden-hour glow you see here, even at dusk.
+Flush mount brass sconces on each wall post at 7 feet high for that golden-hour glow at dusk.

-And if your dog tends to bolt toward the deck, install a horizontal cable railing system at 36 inches high — it keeps her safe without blocking that gorgeous treeline view.
+If your dog likes to bolt to the deck, you can install a horizontal cable railing system at 36 inches high, which should keep her from getting out and still lets you enjoy the gorgeous treeline view.

 📸 Photo credit: Instagram @alturaarchitects